OludayoDahunsi/Django_API_REST_Project/README.md

     'backendapp',
     ]

-- Running the Server for Git Bash or terminal
-   `wintpty python manage.py runserver` OR
+- Running the Server from Git Bash or terminal, these are the command in order of arrangement `wintpty python manage.py runserver` OR
    `python manage.py runserver`